 Since I’m talking about conservation here, there is another side to the story, that of toilet paper.
 A majority of toilet users use toilet paper (TP).
 But did you know that using TP is actually pretty darn bad for the environment?
 According to Omigo, in the United States alone, we use 36 billion (yes BILLION) rolls of TP each and every year.
 That’s a lot of paper.
 So why is that a bad thing?
 We all want clean butts (and fronts), right?

 Let’s take that 36 billion number and break it out a bit.
 That means that 15 million trees are used to produce TP rolls.
 Where do those trees come from?
 Tree farms in South America and the U.S. or from old second-growth forests.
 And it’s not only the trees that are concerning.
 You also need to think of the actual production of TP.
 That takes both water and electricity…huge amounts of it.
 Omigo supplied some equivalents here to contextualize things a bit.
 That’s 473 billion gallons of water a year (more than New York City uses in a year) and 17.3 terawatts of electricity (that could power 53,000 homes for an entire year).
 Umm, isn’t there a better way?

 But now there is potentially a new “weapon” for those cleanliness and environmental tasks.
 The Omigo toilet seat!
-(Oh, and I have a $100-off coupon at the end of my review!)
+(Oh, and I have a 10% Discount Code at the end of my review!)

 The Omigo Features

 For adults or kids, the Omigo has a lot of great benefits, and I’ll go into these in greater detail shortly.
 But at a high level:

 - It’s super easy to install (and remove but why would you?)